Chiltern Main Line: Oxford Connection

 A quarter of a mile (about 0.3 km) of double track has been constructed joining the Oxford to Bicester Line at Bicester Village to the Chiltern line, allowing a new Oxford to London Marylebone service to operate, calling at Bicester Village and High Wycombe.
 The track between Wolvercote Tunnel (on the outskirts of Oxford) and Bicester Village has been rebuilt and a new station constructed at Water Eaton, named Oxford Parkway.
 The scheme includes additional platforms at Bicester, Islip and Oxford.
-The Oxford line was re-opened in stages during 2015 and 2016, with services from London Marylebone to Oxford Parkway commencing in October 2015, and services through to Oxford starting on 11 December 2016.
+The Oxford line was reopened in stages during 2015 and 2016; services from London Marylebone to Oxford Parkway began in October 2015.
+Services through to Oxford started on 11 December 2016.
 The delay to the full service was due to works in the Wolvercote tunnel, which were specifically scheduled to minimise disruption to roosting bats.
 The upgraded track has two bi-directional tracks and headroom in the tunnel for overhead electrification to be installed at a later date.